maidele/my-first-repo/README.md

-#  Read Me First
+#  Read this First

-This is my first repo!
+This is Maidele's first repository!

-I want to learn to use GitHub!
+I would like to learn how to utilize GitHub!